ShinjiniPal/demo-project-shin/README.md

 # demo-project-shin
-This is just a trial repo
+This is just a trial repo.
+Author - Shin